-Thank you for stopping by our web page.
+Thank you for stopping by our website.
 Paxtial Arts Inc is a non-profit corporation run by my wife Baer and I. We are located in Eastern Oregon in the Elkhorn Mountain range in the city of Sumpter.
-Our nonprofit corporation is dedicated towards the development and teaching of a curriculum focused on the art and science of peace through non-combative self defense methods.
+Our non-profit corporation is dedicated to developing and teaching a curriculum focused on the art and science of peace through non-combative self-defense methods.

-My background with Paxtial Arts is best described by explaining who my father Ed Parker Sr. was.
+My background with Paxtial Arts is best described by explaining who my father, Ed Parker Sr. was.
 My father was an icon in Martial Arts history.
-My entire life experience has been saturated by the Martial Arts world.
-My viewpoint and perspective of the world of Martial Arts over the past six decades is unique to say the least as I am one of the first 'karate kids’ in the USA.
+The Martial Arts world has saturated my entire life experience.
+My viewpoint and perspective of the world of Martial Arts over the past six decades is unique, to say the least, as I am one of the first 'karate kids' in the USA.

-At a young age I discovered that I have the mind, heart, and soul of an artist.
-By adulthood I became an educated and proficient Martial Artist as well as an educated Professional Artist and Illustrator.
+At a young age, I discovered that I have the mind, heart, and soul of an artist.
+By adulthood, I became an educated, proficient Martial Artist and an educated Professional Artist and Illustrator.

-I had been working intimately in the documentation of my father’s life and vision for a decade when he passed away suddenly 29 years ago.
-My father referred to me as his right-hand man because I was at his side producing, publishing, directing, editing, developing and presenting his vision.
-So naturally, his vision was endelibly planted in my mind; so was his repeated statement that if his art of Kenpo was still the same 10 years after he was gone, then we haven’t done his art justice!
+I had been working intimately in documenting my father's life and vision for a decade when he passed away suddenly in 1990.
+My father referred to me as his right-hand man because I was at his side producing, publishing, directing, editing, developing, and presenting his vision.
+So naturally, his vision was indelibly planted in my mind; so was his repeated statement that if his art of Kenpo was still the same 10 years after he was gone, then we haven't done his art justice!

-In the beginning Martial Arts material was taught to soldiers, then the material was adjusted for the masses.
-We dominantly taught it first, to male adults and then women followed.
+In the beginning, Martial Arts material was taught to soldiers, and then the material was adjusted for the masses.
+We dominantly taught it first to male adults, and then women followed.
 Hollywood discovered the Martial Arts and started a global phenomenon that eventually enveloped our youth.
-Martial Arts was promptly adjusted to accommodate for the youth in order to “soften” the fight in the art.
-The children flooded into the industry in the early 1970’s, and it dominates more than 70 percent of the Martial Arts industry today.
+Martial Arts were promptly adjusted to accommodate the youth to "soften" the fight in the art.
+The children flooded into the industry in the early 1970s, and it dominates more than 70 percent of the Martial Arts industry today.

-I asked my father years ago why he changed from the art he learned, Chinese Kenpo, to the art that he developed, American Kenpo.
-He said, "it was to adapt the self-defense material for today's environment.”
-So what has changed in the years since he made that statement?
+I asked my father years ago why he changed from the art he learned, Chinese Kenpo, to the art he developed, American Kenpo.
+He said, "it was to adapt the self-defense material for today's environment."
+So, what has changed in the years since he made that statement?
 The laws of the land have changed.
-What you could do in the 1950’s and 1960’s, you could never get away with in today’s legal environment!
+You could never get away with what you could do in the 1950s and 1960s in today's legal environment!

-Paxtial Arts is the contrast to Mixed Martial Arts in the same way that Yin is a contrast to Yang.
-The two parts complete a rounded whole-image of life, emphasizing that the universal law of opposites does exist, as is illustrated in the Yin Yang symbol.
+Paxtial Arts are the contrast to Mixed Martial Arts in the same way that Yin is a contrast to Yang.
+The two parts complete a rounded whole-image of life, emphasizing that the universal law of opposites exists, as illustrated in the Yin Yang symbol.
 Pax is the Yin side, the peaceful half of the equation.
-Paxtial Arts offers a peaceful alternative to the more aggressive Yang side which is more commonly known in the world of Martial Arts.
+Paxtial Arts offers a peaceful alternative to the more aggressive Yang side, which is more commonly known in the world of Martial Arts.

 It is a great time for change and evolution.

-What better place to start than to immerse yourself with the Paxtial Arts formula?
+What better place to start than to immerse yourself in the Paxtial Arts Online Programs and Courses!

 1964 Long Beach Auditorium (Long Beach, California)